Can your child play soccer? Current RTP Status Across Washington

 - No high-fives, handshakes, or hugs: as much as we want to physically connect, this is not a safe practice for anybody right now.

-- Masks: coaches and spectators should wear a mask before, during, and after practice.
-Players should wear a mask when not actively practicing.
+- Masks: Players, coaches, and spectators should wear a mask before, during, and after practice.

 - Drop-off/pick-up: if possible, parents should remain in car for drop-off and pick-up.
-All spectators must remain 6 feet apart.
+All spectators must remain 6 feet apart and only one per player is allowed.

 - Water bottles: to minimize accidental sharing of water, players must keep their water bottles in their own bag when not in use.